jananisriram/light-and-memory-game/README.md

 The following **required** functionality is complete:

-* [yes] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
+* [x] Game interface has a heading (h1 tag), a line of body text (p tag), and four buttons that match the demo app
-* [yes] "Start" button toggles between "Start" and "Stop" when clicked.
+* [x] "Start" button toggles between "Start" and "Stop" when clicked.
-* [yes] Game buttons each light up and play a sound when clicked.
+* [x] Game buttons each light up and play a sound when clicked.
-* [yes] Computer plays back sequence of clues including sound and visual cue for each button
+* [x] Computer plays back sequence of clues including sound and visual cue for each button
-* [yes] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
+* [x] Play progresses to the next turn (the user gets the next step in the pattern) after a correct guess.
-* [yes] User wins the game after guessing a complete pattern
+* [x] User wins the game after guessing a complete pattern
-* [yes] User loses the game after an incorrect guess
+* [x] User loses the game after an incorrect guess

 The following **optional** features are implemented:

-* [yes] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
+* [x] Any HTML page elements (including game buttons) has been styled differently than in the tutorial
-* [yes] Buttons use a pitch (frequency) other than the ones in the tutorial
+* [x] Buttons use a pitch (frequency) other than the ones in the tutorial
-* [yes] More than 4 functional game buttons
+* [x] More than 4 functional game buttons
-* [yes] Playback speeds up on each turn
+* [x] Playback speeds up on each turn
-* [yes] Computer picks a different pattern each time the game is played
+* [x] Computer picks a different pattern each time the game is played
-* [yes] Player only loses after 3 mistakes (instead of on the first mistake)
+* [x] Player only loses after 3 mistakes (instead of on the first mistake)
-* [yes] Game button appearance change goes beyond color (e.g. add an image)
+* [x] Game button appearance change goes beyond color (e.g. add an image)
 * [ ] Game button sound is more complex than a single tone (e.g. an audio file, a chord, a sequence of multiple tones)
-* [yes] User has a limited amount of time to enter their guess on each turn
+* [x] User has a limited amount of time to enter their guess on each turn

 The following **additional** features are implemented:

-- [yes] Player can pick easy or hard mode using text box input, which affects tone play time and time between played tones
+- [x] Player can pick easy or hard mode using text box input, which affects tone play time and time between played tones
-- [yes] Player can enter desired pattern length using text box input, generating a random pattern of that length
+- [x] Player can enter desired pattern length using text box input, generating a random pattern of that length

 ## Video Walkthrough (GIF)